7 E's of Approach

 • Accessibility

-• Ensure all proposed strategies consider solutions are suitable for all ages and abilities.
+• Ensure that all proposed strategies and solutions are suitable for all ages and abilities.

 School Community Challenges

-• Heavy reliance on PAC based volunteers and funding
+• Reliance on Parent Advisory Committee (PAC) based volunteers and funding

-Choosing to travel on foot, by bike, or by bus not only helps to reduce our emissions, but also improves local air quality, reduces traffic congestion, is more affordable, and is healthy for us.
-Active transportation is the most environmentally-friendly choice.
+Active transportation is the most environmentally friendly choice.
+Travelling on foot, by bike, or by bus reduces emissions, improves local air quality, reduces traffic congestion, is more affordable and is healthy for us.

 Evaluation is a key component of Sustainable School Commute Planning.
-The Ready Step Roll initiative collects data and user insights to understand each school transportation context, create opportunities and solutions and identify barriers in school catchments.
-Understanding the current conditions for transportation on school-area roadways and communicating opportunities for active and sustainable transportation is foundational to the initiative.
+The Ready Step Roll initiative collects data and user feedback to understand each school transportation context, create opportunities and solutions and identify barriers in school catchments.
+The initiative also looks at the current transportation conditions on school-area roadways and finds active and sustainable transportation opportunities.

 Each Ready Step Roll school will help construct and receive the following deliverables as part of their participation.
 Prospective schools are encouraged to read examples from past years.